rahji/Pilot/README.md

 #### Play

 The Play commands allows you to play synth notes.
+The play command format is a **channel** value between `0-G`, an octave value between `0-8`, a letter for the note (where lowercase letters are sharps), a velocity between `0-F`, and a length from `0-F`.

 | Command  | Channel | Octave | Note | Velocity | Length |
 | :-       | :-:     | :-:    | :-:  | :-:      | :-:    |